icopy-site/awesome/docs/awesome/awesome-a11y.md

 ## LICENSE

-This project is licensed under the MIT license - see the [LICENSE](https://github.com/brunopulis/awesome-a11y/blob/master/LICENSE.md) for details./blob/master/LICENSE.md) for details.
+This project is licensed under the MIT license - see the [LICENSE](https://github.com/brunopulis/awesome-a11y/blob/master/LICENSE.md) for details./blob/master/LICENSE.md) for details./blob/master/LICENSE.md) for details.